Need advice? Call Now, Schedule a Meeting or Contact Us

 How to Set Up a Project or Program Management Office

 Building a successful PMO requires a clear understanding and definition of what a PMO should accomplish for the organisation.
-So before you begin designing and implementing the PMO, make sure that all stakeholders are aware of its importance and what to expect from it- what the PMO will and will not accomplish.
+So before you begin designing and implementing the project management office, make sure that all stakeholders are aware of its importance and what to expect from it- what the PMO will and will not accomplish.

 There are three key steps to execute to set up a successful PMO:

-The methods and strategic position of a PMO in the organisation will take time to develop and mature.
-The initial focus of the Project Management Office should be on the programs and projects that have the most significant impact on the organisation's strategic goals.
+The position and maturity of the PMO office within an organisation take time to evolve.
+Initially, the project management office should prioritise programs and projects that have the most significant impact on the organisation’s strategic goals.
+This focus helps demonstrate value early and builds credibility.

 To learn more about running a successful project management office, look at the PMO Essentials course.